All Episodes

 He's up now in the latest California poll by 34 points, and he's up in Oregon by double digits as well.

-And one poll I saw an internal poll from one of the campaigns, it wasn't the Trump campaign, actually had him up in Nebraska.
+And one poll I saw, an internal poll from one of the campaigns, it wasn't a Trump campaign, actually had him up in Nebraska.

-So, you know, it's um i i'm just looking at simple math here, and that's why Indiana became so important at this particular point in time.
+So, you know, I'm just looking at simple math here, and that's why Indiana became so important at this particular point in time.

-Was it more valuable to Trump than say Mike Pence's endor endorsement of Ted Cruz?
+Was it more valuable to Trump than, say, Mike Pence's endorsement to Ted Cruz?

-The the choices leading into Indiana, the non-aggression act with John Kasich, the announcement of Carly Fiorina as his vice presidential nominee, Whether it helps or doesn't help Ted Cruz or maybe even hurt him.
+The choices leading into Indiana, the non-aggression act with John Kasich, the announcement of Carly Fiorina as his vice presidential nominee, whether it helps or doesn't help Ted Cruz or maybe even hurt him.

 Henry Olson at the Ethics and Public Policy Center said that Donald Trump will win Indiana so decisively tonight that the Republican race will effectively be over.

-I doubt that Senator Cruz or John Case are gonna buy into that.
+I doubt that Senator Cruz or John Kasich are going to buy into that.

 That is my prediction.